lechnerc77/azd-compatibility-azure-function/README.md

 az monitor activity-log list --correlation-id <your ID>
 ```

 The CLI and features like the different language servers for `bicep` and the `azure.yaml` as well as the VSCode extension already give good support.
-However I think some files (basically the ones that I copied without changing them at all) might be worth to be included in the empty template offered by the azd CLI.
+However, I think some files (basically the ones that I copied without changing them at all) might be worth to be included in the empty template offered by the azd CLI.

 What might be a good improvement in the CLI would be a health check e. g. can all the values that need to be derived be fetched in the setup or not which would probably prevent the issue I stumbled across with the missing or wrong tagging of the resources.
 But it is version 0.2.0 and taking this into account the functionality is already really good I would say.